jhyun0919/jhyun0919.github.io/_posts/Energy/2021-01-05-Cascading Outage Sim Dynamic.md

 <figure align="center">
   <img src="https://jhyun0919.github.io/assets/img/2021-01-05-COSMIC/PAM.png" width="600" />
-  <figcaption>Figure 13.
-Statical Results for the Comparison between COSMIC & DC Simulator [1]</figcaption>
+  <figcaption>Table V. Statical Results for the Comparison between COSMIC & DC Simulator [1]</figcaption>
 </figure>

 - Figure 13 shows that the average between the two models for the whole set of sequences is 0.1948, which means that there are substantial differences between cascade paths in the two models.